rwev/rwev.gitlab.io/content/articles/published/oss--terminal--zsh.md

 Tags: code,config,bash
 Status: published

-When interacting with Unix machines from the command line, I've found [Z shell](http://zsh.sourceforge.net/) to be essential.

-The list of advantages over the standard Bash shell is long.
+When interacting with Unix machines from the command line, [zsh](http://zsh.sourceforge.net/) is my go-to shell, offering substantial practical benefits.
+The list of advantages over the standard bash shell is long.
 Some of my personal delights:

-- Command completion
+- Spell correction <code class="bash inline">$ touche meta.txt <ENTER> zsh: correct 'touche' to 'touch' [nyae]? </code>
+- Recursive path expansion: <code class="bash inline">$ /u/lo/b <TAB> -> /usr/local/bin</code>
+- Interactive command and parameter completion <code class="bash inline">$ echo $PA <TAB> -> echo $PATH; $ git subm <TAB> -> git submodule</code> with descriptions
 - Multi-line command editing
-- Spell correction
 - Extensibility with plugins and themes

-Furthermore, the Z Shell is supported by the strong [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) user community, which continually integrates Z-Shell functionality with the latest in command-line tools and applications.

-My [.zshrc](https://github.com/rwev/evix/blob/master/.zshrc) file is simplified by the use of <code class="bash inline">.oh-my-zsh</code>, which does the heavy lifting of loading the list of configured plugins, enabling auto-correct, command completion, etc. for the corresponding applications.
+Furthermore, the zsh is supported by the strong [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) user community, which continually provides Z-Shell aliases and bindings for the latest command-line utilities and applications.
+My <code class="bash inline">.zshrc</code> file is simplified by the use of <code class="bash inline">.oh-my-zsh</code>, which does the heavy lifting of loading the list of configured plugins:

 <pre><code class="bash" id=".zshrc.general"></code></pre>

-The Z Shell is thus mostly compatible with Bash, so I load some of <code class="bash inline">.bash_</code> configuration files into the Z shell here.
-Obviously, <code class="bash inline">.zsh_</code> files are Z Shell specific.
+The zsh is thus mostly compatible with Bash, so I load some of my <code class="bash inline">.bash_</code> configuration files into the zsh here also.
+Obviously, <code class="bash inline">.zsh_</code> files are zsh specific.

+<pre><code class="bash" id=".zshrc.sources"></code></pre>

 I use the "pretty, minimal, fast" and asynchronous [pure](https://github.com/sindresorhus/pure) for my prompt / theme.
 Download its sources, make sure they are on your <code class="bash inline">$fpath</code>.
-I put the source files in <code class="bash inline">~/.zfunctions</code> directory.
+I put the source files in <code class="bash inline">~/.zfunctions</code> [directory](https://github.com/rwev/evix/tree/master/.zfunctions) and then load the prompt:

-<pre><code class="bash" id=".zshrc.zfunctions"></code></pre>

-Then load the prompt with

 <pre><code class="bash" id=".zshrc.prompt"></code></pre>

+All files can be found in my dotfiles repository, [evix](https://gitlab.com/rwev/evix).

 And there you have it: a forgiving, efficient, and living shell that reduces keystrokes and generally alleviates the much frustration of working in the terminal, allowing the user to do more of what they do best: be human.